Minimum Hardware requirements (tested on samsung netbook n110):

 If you restart, the system will power down and reboot, so don’t forget to remove the stick after the system has shut down.

-Please comment to give feedback for this article or further discuss things in our forums.
+To give feedback for this article please comment below or further discuss the installation in our forums.